-The SOAP server asset is used to enable the execution of core-level Matrix functions over the Simple Object Access Protocol (SOAP), allowing third-party applications to create, modify and retrieve content within the system.
-These functions are handled by API assets, linked and managed under the SOAP server.
+The SOAP server asset lets you execute core-level Matrix functions using Simple Object Access Protocol (SOAP).
+This level of access lets third-party applications create, modify and retrieve content within the system.
+These functions are handled by several API assets linked and managed under the SOAP server.
 By adding only the assets you need, you can scope API system access based on what role you need it to do in your site.

 You can configure the settings of the SOAP server on its associated asset screens.
 The majority of these screens are similar to a standard page.
 They are described in the Asset screens documentation.